lokxii/bashlauncher/README.md

 You may want to copy the script to a bin folder in your path (e.g.
 `/usr/local/bin/`) and remove the `.sh` extension.

+I personally use it with `skhd` to replace spotlight search.

 ## LICENSE
 MIT